 Key stats from Atradius Payment Practices Barometer US 2025 and related reports:

 AR is a strategy, not just billing.
-Combine clear policies, personal touch, automation, and fast action to get paid faster, slash bad debts, and strengthen customer bonds.
+Combine clear policies, a personal touch, automation, and fast action.
+As a result, you get paid faster, slash bad debts, and strengthen customer bonds.

 “Automation frees your team to focus on relationships and results.”

-Ready to improve?
+Ready to improve and get paid on time, every time?
 Start with one tip—like automating reminders—today.

 What’s your biggest AR challenge?
 We’d love to help!